mo7sen/cmodular/README.md

 - No way to remove a module from the modulesystem
 - Adding modules in wrong order (violating dependencies) triggers an assert.
 - There are no unit tests.
 The tests directory contains the example used in here
-- No error codes (and in turn no error handling)

 ## Overview